ovh/manager/docs/docs/guide/architecture.md

 The standalone application is loaded inside an `iframe`.
 The iframe communicates with the container through [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
 You don't have to worry about this part, since the library `@ovh-ux/shell` handles all this part for you, by exposing a set of plugins that you can use to communicate between a standalone application and the container.

-Each app has to instantiate a `ShellClient` through the `useShellClient` method.
+Each app has to instantiate a `ShellClient` through the `initShellClient` method.
 This will allow the application to have access to the shell plugins and can use them for `environnement`, `navigation` etc. ( Check the shell library for more information on the subject ).

 Once the shell is instantiated, it will enable communication between the `container` and the app through a message bus.